ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 ## toInt32

-Converts an input value to a value of type `Int32`.
+Converts an input value to a value of type [`Int32`](../data-types/int-uint.md).
+Throws an exception in case of an error.

 **Syntax**